Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Fargo

-At first there have been a couple of raised eyebrows: how would the basic Coen Brothers movie work as a TV present?
-Would they smash it?
-Then we watched it and felt an instantaneous wave of reduction – this series is nothing wanting distinctive.
+At first there have been a number of raised eyebrows: how would the traditional Coen Brothers movie work as a TV present?
+Would they damage it?
+Then we watched it and felt an on the spot wave of aid – this series is nothing wanting distinctive.

 Other than the weirdness of listening to Martin Freeman do an American accent, that is near-perfect TV.